iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.6/report.md

 > Great app.
 Lots of information to learn about your mental health.<br> :date: __2020-11-01 01:34:40__

 > Haven't had to use it but it appears to have resources that would help someone in need<br> :date: __2020-10-10 19:35:22__

-> Not a meditatong person but Wow!
-Body scan leaves me fresh as having a two hour nap.<br> :date: __2020-08-03 20:12:13__